MPH (comics)

 MPH (Miles Per Hour) is a British heist-action-thriller comic book limited series written by Mark Millar and illustrated by Duncan Fegredo.
 Published by Image Comics, the series is set in the Millarworld, with its events being first referenced in 2014's Kick-Ass: The Dave Lizewski Years – Book Four.
 Described as "The Fast and the Furious without cars", the series follows a group of early-20s criminals who on discovering a drug that gives them super-speed, use it to go on a series of grand heists, while pursued by a government agency with a mysterious speedster of their own.
 The series, originally published between May 21, 2014, and February 18, 2015, was collected as a graphic novel on April 22, 2015.
 Characters from the series would later return in the miniseries Big Game in 2023.
-Receiving a generally positive critical reception, both a comic book sequel and feature film adaptation of the series has been in development hell since its initial publication.
+Receiving a generally positive critical reception, both a comic book sequel and feature film adaptation of the series have been in development hell since its initial publication.